 Hicksbeachia pinnatifolia, as found in the wild in the Gondwana Rainforests of the Mt Warning caldera and Hicksbeachia pilosa,

 found in the wild in the Wet Tropics Rainforests in northern Queensland.
-In the days of the Big Scrub Hicksbeachia pinnatifolia
+In the days of the Big Scrub Hicksbeachia pinnatifolia was

-bright red fruits, enclosing an edible nut, which give it its common name.
+fruits, enclosing an edible nut, which give it its common name.

 Climbers and Twiners

-Pandorea jasminoides - Bower Vine.
+Pandorea jasminoides - Bower Vine

 A tall, woody native climber and twiner.
-It is found in sub-tropical rainforests northwards from the Hastings River in NSW
+It is found in sub-tropical rainforests northwards from the Hastings River in NSW through

-the leaves providing filtered shade.
+providing filtered shade.

 Caladenia carnea - Pink Finger Orchid

 One of Australia’s 800 or so species of native orchids that belongs to the terrestrial orchid group.
-It has a wide distribution
+It has a wide distribution across

-overlying sandstone.
+sandstone.
 It can stand up to 25-30 cm high, with its single leaf often lying flat along the ground.

 Trees and Shrubs